-Excessive TV Causes Cognitive Impairment and Earlier Death
+Excessive TV Produces Cognitive Impairment and Earlier Death

 How much television do you watch?
 Most of us realize that watching TV is a passive activity.
 Part of this passive activity requires we sit down.
 And stay there – at least while we’re watching.
 It also replaces activity that requires us to get up and move around.
 And when we get up and move around, we typically end up walking.